-We would like to commend you, and your team, for adjusting your working methods to the current pandemic situation.
-We welcome the HCNM's pro-active response during this crisis, including issuing policy recommendations on Streamlining diversity: COVID-19 measures that support social cohesion.
+- 8. We also welcome your attention on youth, as young people are important partners in addressing the root causes of segregation and exclusion, which contribute to divisions in society, and ultimately to conflict. - We would like to commend you, and your team, for adjusting working methods, and continuing your important work under difficult circumstances in times of the COVID-19 pandemic. - 10.
 We appreciate your continued close cooperation with other OSCE structures and relevant international and regional institutions, in particular the UN, the EU, and the Council of Europe.
 We commend your continuous engagement in order to ensure the implementation of the Venice Commission's opinions.
-We value the important work on the issues of statelessness in cooperation with the UN.
+We value the important work on the issues of statelessness in cooperation with the UN. - 11.
 We reiterate our support for the HCNM's thematic work, and efforts to promote implementation of thematic guidelines and recommendations.
-In this regard, we look forward to the 25th Anniversary Conference of The Hague Recommendations regarding the Education Rights of National Minorities, the 15th anniversary of The Recommendations on Policing in Multi-Ethnic Societies, as well as the Max van der Stoel Award.

-We thank the High Commissioner and his able team for their tireless and much needed work, and wish them every success.
+In this regard, we appreciated the 25th Anniversary Conference of The Hague Recommendations regarding the Education Rights of National Minorities last June.
+We look forward to the 15th anniversary of The Recommendations on Policing in Multi-Ethnic Societies tomorrow, as well as the Max van der Stoel Award later this month, and further ahead, the 10th anniversary of the Ljubljana Guidelines on Integration of Diverse Societies in 2022. - 12.
+We thank the High Commissioner and his able team for their tireless and much needed work and wish them every success.

-The Candidate Countries REPUBLIC of NORTH MACEDONIA\, MONTENEGRO\, SERBIA\ and ALBANIA\, the Country of the Stabilisation and Association Process and Potential Candidate BOSNIA and HERZEGOVINA, and the EFTA countries ICELAND and LIECHTENSTEIN, members of the European Economic Area, as well as the REPUBLIC OF MOLDOVA, GEORGIA and ANDORRA align themselves with this statement.
+The Candidate Countries the REPUBLIC of NORTH MACEDONIA, MONTENEGRO, SERBIA and ALBANIA, the Country of the Stabilisation and Association Process and Potential Candidate BOSNIA and HERZEGOVINA, and the EFTA countries ICELAND and LIECHTENSTEIN, members of the European Economic Area, as well as UKRAINE, the REPUBLIC OF MOLDOVA, GEORGIA, ANDORRA, MONACO and SAN MARINO align themselves with this statement.

-\ Republic of North Macedonia, Montenegro, Serbia and Albania continue to be part of the Stabilisation and Association Process.
+Republic of North Macedonia, Montenegro, Serbia and Albania continue to be part of the Stabilisation and Association Process.